 These chickens have also been used in traditional medicine and healing and are sometimes thought to have mystical properties.

-Some people believe that the birds can bring luck, while other people believe that eating the meat of the Ayam Cemani has the potential to cure various diseases.
+Some people believe that birds can bring luck, while other people believe that eating the meat of the Ayam Cemani has the potential to cure various diseases.
 The chickens have also been used in traditional religious ceremonies.

 In 1998, the Ayam Cemani chicken became known outside Indonesia when Dutch settlers began exporting and breeding them.
 Today, the Ayam Cemani can be found in many parts of Europe, India, and even the United States, although it is still much less common than other chicken breeds.